Find a Lender-Approved Local Conveyancer in Acrefair

 Planning law solicitors in Acrefair regulated by the Solicitors Regulation Authority

-The list below is a small selection of solicitors in Acrefair practicing in planning law.
-This could include advice on compulsory purchases in Acrefair
+The list below is a small selection of solicitors in Acrefair with expertise in planning law.
+The solicitors can give expert legal advice on all aspects of planning, including applications about listed buildings and conservation areas

 • David Cartwright Solicitor, 77 Market Street, Rhosllanerchrugog, Wrexham, Conwy, LL14 2LB